 If your main goal for the traceability is to be able to find and recall all affected products in case of a problem, you may not need to create or track workflows.
 You simply track all products by a lot number / batch number, and record where each batch was distributed.
 If any of your clients reports a problem with the batch, you find all other clients who received the same batch and issue a recall.

 If, however, you have strict traceability requirements, you will also need to pinpoint where in the production process the problem could have been introduced.
 Was it a bad component / ingredient?
 Contamination during the process?
 Error on the operator part?
 Something else?

 If you need to do this kind of a problem analysis, you do need to use workflows and produce a detailed process documentation.
-Also, workflow and tracking of the processes can help you avoid the problems in the first place.
-Implement quality control and inspections on each step, and it will drastically reduce the possibility of an unnoticed error that can lead to a bigger problem down the road.
+Also, tracking and documenting workflows can help you avoid the problems in the first place.
+Fill out quality control form on each workflow step, and it will drastically reduce the possibility of an unnoticed error that can lead to a bigger problem down the road.

-For more information on traceability and the ways to achieve it please read this blog article.
+For more information on the traceability and the ways to achieve it please read this blog article.